TruenoDB/documentation/pages/deployment-install/load-balancing.md

 ---

 In the [Cluster Deployment](distributed-deployment.html) section we setup a cluster with 4 machines which can receive read/write request at any time.
-Let say we want to load balance request among these machines and abstract the user to connect to just one machine.

-We pick one of the machines, preferable a new one, say machine **192.168.1.44** to deploy our load balancer.
-We need an aditional json file that will map to all machines in the cluster:
+To balance the requests among these machines, a new or existing machine can be configured to distribute requests among the all the machines.

+Example:

+To deploy and activate a load balancer on a new machine with IP **192.168.1.44**, first a JSON configuration file is deployed:

 ![](../../assets/icons/json.png) **balancer.json**
 ```json